-The overall aim of the study is to investigate risk factors of acute and overuse injuries in youth football, and examine whether a comprehensive warm-up program is effective in preventing injuries.
-The study is performed during 2013–2015.
+The overall aim of this study is to investigate risk factors of acute and overuse injuries, and examine whether a comprehensive warm-up program is effective in preventing injuries in children’s competitive football.

-The first stage of the study starts in autumn 2013 with the baseline tests, after which practice and injury data of the players are collected for 14 months.
-The tests are conducted also in spring 2014 and autumn 2014.
-After the third tests in December 2014 the participating teams are randomized to an intervention and control group.
+The first stage of the study started in autumn 2013 with the baseline tests, after which practice and injury data of the players were collected for 14 months.
+The tests were conducted also in spring 2014 and autumn 2014.
+After the third tests in December 2014 the participating teams were randomized into an intervention and control group.

-The intervention starts in January 2015.
-The tests are repeated during spring 2015 and after the 22-weeks training to assess the training effects on players’ performance.
-The practice and injury data are collected also in the intervention stage.
+The intervention started in January 2015.
+The tests were repeated during spring 2015 and after the 20-weeks training to assess the training effects on players’ performance.
+The practice and injury data were collected also in the intervention stage.
 Study outcomes are sports injuries and their risk factors (including test outcomes), as well as study experiences, adherence and compliance of participants.

 We hypothesized that by training program it would be possible to improve young players’ motor skills and body control to reduce harmful forces to the musculoskeletal system and thus decrease the sports injury incidence.
 We will be able to investigate diverse factors that can predispose a young player to injury, and experimental and behavioural factors that may restrain participation and adherence to preventive actions.